fastly/terraform-provider-fastly/docs/resources/service_compute.md

 # fastly_service_compute

 Provides a Fastly Compute@Edge service.
 Compute@Edge is a computation platform capable of running custom binaries that you compile on your own systems and upload to Fastly.
-Security and portability is provided by compiling your code to [WebAssembly](https://webassembly.org/) using the `wasm32-wasi` target, which is run at the edge using [Wasmtime](https://github.com/bytecodealliance/wasmtime), an open-source WebAssembly runtime.
+Security and portability is provided by compiling your code to [WebAssembly](https://webassembly.org/) using the `wasm32-wasi` target.
 A compute service encompasses Domains and Backends.

 The Service resource requires a domain name that is correctly set up to direct traffic to the Fastly service.
 See Fastly's guide on [Adding CNAME Records][fastly-cname]